TheData-Guy/SQL/README.md

-# SQL : From Basic to Advanced Level!
+# MySQL : From Basic to Advanced Level!
 ![](/images/sql1.png)